alizaidansp/ecom-infrastructure/README.md

 ---

 ## Overview
-This project deploys a containerized 3 tier-application (frontend + backend+ database) on AWS ECS Fargate with an Application Load Balancer (ALB), MySQL RDS database, RDS Proxy, and auto-scaling capabilities.
+This project deploys a containerized 3 tier-application (frontend + backend+ database) on AWS ECS Fargate with an Application Load Balancer (ALB), MySQL RDS database, RDS Proxy, ,Observability and  auto-scaling capabilities.
 The infrastructure is fully defined using Terraform.

 ![ALB Resource Mapping](imgs/lb-resource-mappings.png)